Gun Control Is Front And Center In Virginia Races

 Instead, on a party-line vote, Republicans voted to adjourn until after the November elections.
 They asked the Virginia State Crime Commission to examine the Virginia Beach shooting and report back with recommendations.

-A few weeks later, right after the mass shootings in El Paso and Dayton, DeSteph appeared on the John Fredericks Show, a conservative talk radio program, and warned against what he called a "knee-jerk reaction" to mass shootings.
+A few weeks later, right after the mass shootings in El Paso, Texas, and Dayton, Ohio, DeSteph appeared on the John Fredericks Show, a conservative talk radio program and warned against what he called a "knee-jerk reaction" to mass shootings.

 "This isn't a gun control issue," he said.
 "This is a mental health issue."